OpenAvril/LIB_OpenAvrilConcurrent_IO_Server/README.md

-# LIBRARY Template For Avril Open Concurrent IO Server In Full Stack Development Apps.
+# OpenAvrilConcurrency - Library Template For a Concurrent Server in Full Stack Development Apps.
 ## Concurrent Server Boxed with Inputs and Outputs, Launchs a do thread for each praise.

 ### C# .NET Console.